SAEONData/seacrifog-client/README.md

 # SEACRIFOG Client
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+But this will be removed soon!

 ## Dev environment setup
 Install the project dependencies: `npm install`<br>